Jeakai/CS348-Project/README.md

 *The `users` and `favourites` relations have no starting data and will be filled by the application at runtime*

+## Test Index Speed Up
+1. First create & load the production database
+2. Open `./db/testIndex.py` and fill in the database credentials for the users local database
+3. run `python3 ./db/testIndex.py`

 ## Run the application
 1. `cd ./Backend`
    - `npm install`